heyallnorahere/pancake/README.md

 entire robot chassis from the ground up.
 In FRC, it is standard practice to buy manufactured swerve modules from hardware vendors (i.e. REV, Swerve Drive Specialties), as the drivetrain is not the primary hurdle of robot development.
 However, my focus was primarily on the intricate design process of the *entire* robot, including the swerve modules.
-These were the first step in robot development.
+These were the first steps in robot development.

 #### CAD